olegkrivtsov/using-zf3-book-samples/README.md

 run yourself to see Zend Framework 3 in action.
 You even can use the samples as a base for your own web sites.

-To download all samples as a ZIP arcive, click the *Clone or Download* button.
+To download all samples as a ZIP archive, click the *Clone or Download* button.
 When download is complete, unpack the archive to some directory.

 For description of each sample and installation instructions, visit these links: